GeorgeSG/lovelace-time-picker-card/README.md

 ## Theme Variables

-Time Picker card will automatically pick up colors from your lovelace theme, but if you want to customize some of them, you can use the following variables in your theme's config file:
+Time Picker Card will automatically pick up colors from your lovelace theme, but if you want to customize some of them, you can use the following variables in your theme's config file:

 | Name                                  | Default                      | Description                            |